electricStove/lindenmayer_system_generator/README.md

 ### How It Works:
 1. **Start with the axiom**.
 2. **Apply the rewriting rules** to each symbol in the axiom.
 If a symbol matches the left-hand side (LHS) of a rule, it is replaced by the right-hand side (RHS) of that rule.
-3. **Repeat the process** for a specified number of generations, creating increasingly complex strings.
+3. **Repeat the process** creating increasingly complex strings by stepping through each generation.

 Through this iterative process, simple initial strings can evolve into intricate patterns, mimicking natural growth processes like those seen in plants.
 L-Systems are also commonly used to generate fractals.